mike-bowles/hdDeepLearningStudy/awspot/README.md

 This document describes how to use spot instances on AWS.
 Spot instances deliver a savings of almost 80% of the on-demand rate.
-However they get interrupted, potentially loosing data.
+However they get interrupted, potentially losing data.

 <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-spot-instances-work.html>

 The key to utilizing spot instances is automation, especially around interruption.
-A simple workaround, is to use an EBS drive that automounts + a user data script that fires off will allows you to take advantage of cheaper spot instances and train your model for weeks at a time.
+A simple workaround, is to use an EBS drive that automounts + a user data script that fires off will allow you to take advantage of cheaper spot instances and train your model for weeks at a time.

 Your spot bid price determines how often your instance get interrupted.
-Set it low it will get interrupted moreoften, but you have a firmer handle on price certainity.
+Set it low and it will get interrupted moreoften, but you have a firmer handle on price certainity.
-Note, the price you pay is the lower of the bid, and the current spot pricing.
+Note: the price you pay is the lower of the bid, and the current spot pricing.
 Setting a bid to the on-demand rate would virtually guarantee never getting interrupted.

 Finally a S3 bucket is recommended to sync your results.